ironclad logo

 How contract management software can help simplify the process

-Traditional contract management.
 How does your company store and manage its independent contractor agreements?
 Some businesses have no specialized system to manage them, or they rely on inefficient tools like spreadsheets.
-Either way, this presents a few main problems.
+Either way, this approach creates some significant problems:

-Isolated processes.
-You must negotiate each agreement separately.
-You are unable to use relevant information from other contracts without conducting a lengthy search.
+Isolated processes: You must negotiate each agreement separately.
+You can’t use relevant information from other contracts without conducting a lengthy search.

-Full transparency.
-When negotiating with a contractor, you will be able to see prior pay rates and the rates of other contractors you have hired for similar work.
+Full transparency: When negotiating with a contractor, you can see prior pay rates and the rates of other contractors you have hired for similar work.
 Past and present contract information can be found easily.

 Why use digital contract management for an independent contractor agreement